 Sun exposure.
 Because Merkel cell cancer often occurs on the sun-exposed areas of the head and neck, many doctors think that sun exposure may be a risk factor for developing the cancer.
 Learn more about protecting your skin from the sun.

 Radiation exposure.
 Exposure to moderate levels of radiation therapy may increase the risk of papillary thyroid cancer and follicular thyroid cancer.
-Such sources of exposure include the following:
+Potential sources of exposure include the following:

 - Low-dose to moderate-dose x-ray treatments used before 1950 to treat children with acne, tonsillitis, and other head and neck problems may increase the risk of papillary and follicular thyroid cancer.